mrmcshane/docker-training/02-custom-image/README.md

 # Custom Image

-how to build, deploy and work with an custom image
+How to build, deploy and work with an custom image.

+The source for this can be found on my [github](https://github.com/mrmcshane/docker-training/tree/master/02-custom-image).

 ## Structure